When I was asking questions about the history of Taliesin (as I often do). But, to start off: this post is about the photo at the top of this page.

 The east side of the Loggia looked toward the family Valley; its west side opened to the Loggia fireplace, and you can see it in a Taliesin II floor plan that’s online here.
 The room is labelled “sitting room” because it worked with the bedroom to its right.

 When was the photo taken?
-I think it was taken in the summer of 1930.
+Evidence suggests the photograph took it in the summer of 1930.
 I’ll explain how I know that in the next blog post.

 Now that I’ve covered what’s the same, there’s what’s different.
 Or some of it, anyway.

-What’s most noticeably different to anyone at Taliesin today is the stone wall (with wood above it) that you see in the photograph on the right, the glass door framed in wood, and is parapet (the stucco wall) with vertical wooden piers on the photograph’s right, and top.
+What’s most noticeably different to anyone at Taliesin today is the stone wall (with wood above it) on the right.
+The wall had a glass door framed in wood and that doesn’t exist anymore.
+And, at the top of the photo, there’s the parapet (the stucco wall) with vertical wooden piers.

-If you were at Taliesin today you would not see the wall or the parapet (and of course there’s no glass door framed in wood).
+If you were at Taliesin today you would not see the stone wall or the parapet.
 That’s different because of the other major change: the ceiling is much lower.
 In 1933-34 he lowered ceiling to build rooms above for his daughter, Iovanna (1925-2015).